-- a) Applicants who have not visited the school prior to enrollment will have the opportunity to withdraw without penalty within three business days following either the regularly scheduled orientation procedures or a tour of the school facilities and inspection of equipment where training and services are provided. - b) All monies paid by an applicant who withdraws will be refunded, if requested, within three days after signing an enrollment agreement and making an initial payment.
-An applicant requesting cancellation more than three days after signing an enrollment agreement and making an initial payment, but prior to entering the school, is entitled to a refund of all monies paid minus a registration fee of 15% of the contract price of the program.
-In no event will the school retain more than \$150.
+- Applicants who have not visited the school prior to enrollment will have the opportunity to withdraw without penalty within three business days following either the regularly scheduled orientation procedures or a tour of the school facilities and inspection of equipment where training and services are provided. - b) All monies paid by an applicant who withdraws will be refunded, if requested, within three days after signing an enrollment agreement and making an initial payment.
+An applicant requesting cancellation more than three days after signing an enrollment agreement and making an initial payment, but prior to entering the school, is entitled to a refund of all monies paid minus a registration fee of \$150.00.